arpit-agr/code-squad-work/src/index.md

         heading: "School Teacher Trains the Student",
         content:
           [
-            "CodeSquad trains YOUR teachers",
+            "Code Squad trains your teachers",
             "Detailed lesson plans and presentations provided",
-            "Students login for concept notes, worksheets and assessments", "Grading facility provided through the CSCM platform and assessments", ],
+            "Students login for concept notes, worksheets and assessments", "Assessment and Grading facility provided through the CSCM platform", ],
       },
       {
-        heading: "CodeSquad teaches students",
+        heading: "Code Squad teaches students",
         content:
           [
-            "CodeSquad’s teachers will teach the students online", "No teaching resources required",
+            "Code Squad’s teachers will teach the students online", "No teaching resources required",
-            "Students login for concept notes, worksheets and assessments", "CodeSquad’s teachers will assess the students",
+            "Students login for concept notes, worksheets and assessments", "Code Squad’s teachers will assess the students", ],
-          ],
       },
     ]